nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/bootloader_adding.rst

 |how_to_configure|

 MCUboot can use the cryptographic functionality exposed by the immutable bootloader, reducing the flash memory usage for MCUboot to less than 16 kB.
-To enable this configuration, apply both the :file:`prj_minimal.conf` Kconfig project file and the :file:`external_crypto.conf` kconfig fragment for the MCUboot image:
+To enable this configuration, apply both the :file:`prj_minimal.conf` Kconfig project file and the :file:`external_crypto.conf` Kconfig fragment for the MCUboot image:

 .. code-block::